WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/e.md

 ## emoticon

+Ensure that the meaning of your documentation could be conveyed without emojis or emoticons.
+Using emoticons may prove to be difficult for accessibility, localization, or for translation.
+People with cognitive impairments, as well as people using assistive technologies such as screen-reading software and might have difficulty interpreting emoticons.

+For more information, see [Writing documentation for an international audience](https://make.wordpress.org/docs/style-guide/general-guidelines/global-audience/).

 ## enable, enabled

 Use *enable* to refer to turning on an option or feature or making an action possible.